Bravo Two Zero: Compromise

 In late afternoon of 24 January, the patrol was discovered by a young shepherd herding sheep.
 Believing themselves compromised, the patrol decided to withdraw, leaving behind excess equipment.
 As they were preparing to leave, they heard what they thought to be a tank approaching their position.
 The patrol took up defensive positions, prepared their LAW rockets, and waited for it to come into sight.
 However, the vehicle turned out to be a bulldozer, which reversed rapidly after seeing the patrol.
 Realising that they had now definitely been compromised, the patrol withdrew from their position.
 Shortly afterwards, as they were exfiltrating (according to McNab's account), a firefight with Iraqi armoured personnel carriers and soldiers began.

 In 2001, Asher interviewed the Bedouin family that discovered the patrol.
 The family stated the patrol had been spotted by the driver of the bulldozer, not the young shepherd.
 According to the family, they were not sure who the men were and followed them a short distance, eventually firing several warning shots, whereupon the patrol returned fire and moved away.
 Asher's investigation into the events, the terrain, and position of the Iraqi Army did not support McNab's version of events, and excludes an attack by Iraqi soldiers and armoured personnel carriers.
-Coburn's version, Soldier Five, partially supports McNab's version of events (specifically the presence of one armoured personnel carrier) and describes being fired upon by a 12.7 mm DShK heavy machine gun and numerous Iraqi soldiers.
+Coburn's version, Soldier Five, partially supports McNab's version of events (specifically the presence of one armoured personnel carrier) and describes being fired upon by a 12.7mm DShK heavy machine gun and numerous Iraqi soldiers.
 In Ryan's version, "[MacGown] also saw an armoured car carrying a .50 caliber machine gun pull up.
 Somehow, I never saw that."
 Ryan later estimated that he fired 70 rounds during the incident.